 This is the ignition lock.
 Before 1974, all headlights were mounted with a bolt through the headlight ear on each side.
 The left bolt was replaced with an electrical switch for the ignition and lights.
-In 1974 only, the lock had 5 positions for 75 and 76, only 3 positions.
+In 1974 only, the lock had 5 positions, and for 75 and 76, it only had only 3 positions.

 This is the BMW knob key in the switch.
 It is fairly well camouflaged.

 The key codes and what those numbers mean.

 The deepest cut is denoted by a 1.
-The last item is an O (letter) which is the series.
+The last item is an O (letter), which is the series.
 Starting at the top and going down, it makes sense.
 The 1 is a deep cut, almost to the slot.
 The next cut, a 2, isn’t as deep.
-Next is only a very tiny bite out of the metal and that is a 4.
-Then we have another cut equal to the second cut, another 2.
+Next is 4, and it is only a very tiny bite out of the metal.
+Then we have a 2 cut equal to the second cut.
 Next is no cut, which is a 5.
 Thanks to John Blankenship for his corrections.

 Follow the same rules as before and carefully examine the cuts.

 BMW motorcycle fork steering lock removal and replacement

 To do any procedure on the lock, the cover must be removed first.
 Here is how to do it.
 Having trouble getting at the backside of the lock cover?
 Just remove the 2 13mm or 14mm bolts holding the headlight assembly and let it hang out of the way.

 Remove the “boat-shaped” chrome steering lock cover.

-These are the three pieces that will come flying off, so catch them.
+These are the three pieces that will come flying off, so be very careful and catch them.